ahmadzakiy/xnotes/README.md

 # :ledger: xNotes
-This a Chrome Extension for write notes on new tab. use ChromeStorage API to save note and available in dark theme. install via [Chrome Store](https://chrome.google.com/webstore/detail/xnotes/kdcjpeakcckhecgojnbjiohjnbfkgmie)
+This a Chrome Extension for write notes on new tab. use chrome.storage API to save note and available in dark theme. install via [Chrome Store](https://chrome.google.com/webstore/detail/xnotes/kdcjpeakcckhecgojnbjiohjnbfkgmie)

 _Have a question ? hit me up at in.zakiy@gmail.com_